 They saw a problem that they knew they could solve, even if it was one person at a time out of thousands.
 They’ve collected data and researched and talked to hundreds of people with a simple mission to serve and foster the community.
 It’s not as easy as putting on gloves and handing out sandwiches but it is as simple as sitting down with a person in need and listening. — Nugent Magazine

-We are recruiting volunteers and interested community stakeholders who are willing to invest in others with their time and their attention over a Zoom conversation, meal or dessert.
+We are recruiting volunteers and interested community stakeholders who are willing to invest in others with their time and their attention over a meal or dessert.

 Participants should have great listening skills, be curious, brave, kind, open minded, compassionate, and positive.

 We are developing a prototype, a process that is simple.
 Being present, connecting, hearing about each other’s life, will have a positive impact on all involved.
-In this way we, as a community can develop meaningful relationships that are authentic, develop trust, gain insight from those we seek to serve about their gaps, and connect others to services that are needed, and have a good, friendly conversation.
+In this way we, as a community can develop meaningful relationships that are authentic, develop trust, gain insight from those we seek to serve about their gaps, and connect others to services that are needed, and have a good, friendly conversation that is sure to enlighten and leave you feeling gratitude.

 John and Chase Hansen